FelipeSharkao/chunky-parser/README.md

 ## Contributing

-This is moslty a parsenall project, but feel free to open a PR if you think you can help.
+This is moslty a parsonal project, but feel free to open a PR if you think you can help.